-The estimated benefit from the reduced APU fuel consumption for 55 gates is \$580,000 every year.
+The estimated benefit from the reduced APU fuel consumption for 55 gates is \$580,000 per year (Table 6).
 This does not take into account many other benefits that were not quantified: reduced emissions in nitrogen oxides, hydrocarbons, carbon monoxide, particulate matter and noise pollution.